hd-faria/avrisp/README.md

 $ sudo ln ./avrisp.rules /etc/udev/rules.d/60-avrisp.rules
 ```

-Make sure you are member of dialout group, it should be listed when you type:
+Make sure you are a member of the 'dialout' group.
+It should be listed when you type:
 ```
 $ groups
 ```